mlapistudy/Keeper_artifact/paper_result/user_study/end-user/README.md

 This folder contains material and aggregated results of our user study with end-users.

+## Target population

+We recruited 100 participants through an online survey and Amazon Mechanical Turk.
+We set the recruitment criteria as (1) being more than 18 years old, (2) living in the United States, and (3) with more than 95\% MTurk Task Approval rate.

 ## Materials

 The preview of the survey is available at `./survey_preview.pdf`.
 Consent form is available at `./consent_form.pdf`